LGBTQ Discrimination Lawyer in Rochester, NY

-If you feel that you have been the victim of gender identity or sexual orientation discrimination in the workplace, the best thing you can do is schedule a free consultation with a qualified LGBTQ discrimination lawyer.
+If you feel that you have been the victim of gender identity or sexual orientation discrimination in the workplace, the best thing you can do is schedule a confidential consultation with a qualified LGBTQ discrimination lawyer.
 Our dedicated LGBTQ rights attorney at The Cimino Law Firm brings over 20 years of experience to the table, along with a commitment to providing compassionate representation and aggressive advocacy to protect your rights.

 The Cases Under Review

 In making their landmark decision, the Supreme Court reviewed three different lawsuits: Bostock v.
 Clayton County, Altitude Express, Inc. v.
 Zarda, and R.G. & G.R.
 Harris Funeral Homes Inc. v.
 Equal Employment Opportunity Commission.